Sweetbay Supermarket: Sweetbay

+On August 29, 2007, the last Kash n' Karry store in Crystal River, Florida, closed, marking the end of the Kash n' Karry brand and the full conversion to Sweetbay Supermarket.
+The transition to Sweetbay proved to be successful in the first year, however, sales growth plateaued after.

+In March 2008, Hannaford Supermarkets announced that a data breach had exposed 4.2 million credit and debit cards to fraudulent misuse.
+The intrusion also affected Sweetbay stores and certain independently owned retail locations in the Northeast that carried Hannaford products.
+The company was aware of about 1,800 cases of fraud related to the data intrusion.
+In August, Sweetbay became the official supermarket of the Tampa Bay Rays baseball club.

-In January 2013, Sweetbay announced that 33 stores would close, leaving the chain with 72 stores.
+In January 2013, Sweetbay announced that 33 stores would close, leaving the chain with 72 locations.
 The closings were attributed to competition from regional grocery chain Publix and national chain Walmart.
 The closings included the two remaining stores in Clermont, ending the company's presence in the Orlando market.

 In May 2013, Sweetbay and its sister supermarket chains Harveys and Reid's were sold to BI-LO LLC for $265 million.
-Also included in the transaction were leases to 10 Sweetbay locations that closed in January 2013.
+Included in the transaction were 72 Sweetbay stores and the leases to 10 Sweetbay locations that closed in January 2013.

 On October 8, 2013, BI-LO announced it would retire the Sweetbay brand, and rename all Sweetbay locations to Winn-Dixie.
-The following month, it was announced that the Tampa headquarters would permanently closed.
+The following month, it was announced that the Tampa headquarters would permanently close and 346 employees were laid off.